TomHarrop/isrfg2016/notes/notes.md

 * RNA integrity number higher than 7 for each sample.
 Good results for LMD.
 * Used Ovation RNA-Seq System V2 to amplify RNA and produce libraries
 * Sequenced around 70 M reads per library, resulting in an average of more than 20 M reads within annotated genes
+* detected a total of 11k genes using strict expression cutoffs

 ## LMD Dataset